minustehbare/spree-salecycle/README.md

 ### Salecycle Javascript ###

 The _salecycle.html.erb partial provides the SaleCycle JavaScript Array of variables and attempts to set them based on the current state of the order and any settings defined through the Spree Administration interface.
-It also includes a final JavaScript tag to submit the data to SaleCycle based on the name of your application.
+It also includes a final JavaScript tag to submit the data to SaleCycle.

 ### Configuration Settings ###